 Start a Purposeful To-Do List

 There are so many things I’ve been wanting to do lately.
 Then I think about how this year is already coming to an end and my long list of inspiration is just sitting there, patiently waiting for some attention.
 Sometimes we want to do so much that we end up doing nothing.
-Over the last few weeks, I have been trying to figure out how to make a to-do list that adds value into my life.
 So what’s stopping us from doing more of the things we love?
 The solution can be found in something as simple as starting a purposeful to-do list.

 Within our busy lives, we work all day and get pulled in all different types of directions.
 Then, we get home to even more tasks like laundry, dinner, exercising, cleaning, etc. When our list of responsibilities start to feel endless, there isn’t always time left over to do the things we love.
 So I’m wondering, how might our lives look different if we gave our attention to our personal value systems?
 By starting a purposeful to-do list, you might uncover some new mindful rituals that can improve the quality of your entire week.